JdeRobot/smart-traffic-sensor-lab/README.md

 # traffic-monitor-lab

-This repository is intended to keep track of what I'm working on and to be used also as a sandbox for testing new features, technologies to be incorporated to the traffic-monitor software.
+This repository is intended to keep track of what I'm working on and to be used also as a sandbox for testing new features, technologies to be incorporated to the smart-traffic-sensor software.

 # Steps to re-traing your own network by using tensorflow and transfer-learning techniques